5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 	- The number of `Find` and `Replace` bytes must be equal.
 For example, if `Find` is 10 bytes, then `Replace` ***must*** also contain 10 bytes.
 If Replace is less than 10 bytes, use A3 (empty operation) to make it up.
 	- :warning: If there's a mismatch in the size between the `Find` and `Replace` sequence, you will be greeted by a "Patch is borked!" message from OpenCore and the machine won't boot.

-## `Find` data lookup method
+## `Find` and `Replace` data lookup method using Hex
-This method combines viewing the `DSDT` in a text-based editor like maciASL with finding data patterns by viewing the table as raw data in a Hex Editor (Visual Studio Code has an extension for that).
-This way, you can find the relevant content in binary data and text, observe the context, and you will soon be able to determine the `Find` data.
+Let's assume you want one specific parameter to be changed but the renaming rules you create don't target the specific location alone.
+This method combines viewing the `DSDT` in a text-based IDE like maciASL with finding corresponding data pattern in `Hex` to target a specific location and limit the reach of a binary rename.

-## Replace content

-The Requirements state that when `Find` is done, [any rewriting of a piece of code to find confirmed binary data from it is highly implausible!
-However, Replace can work this way.
-Following the example above, we write a piece of code.
+This approach is a bit outdated since we now have modifiers like `base` to specify exact locations where to apply a patch.
+Anyway, this is how it works:

+- Find the device, method or paramater you want to change in maciASL.
+- View the the DSDT in a Hex code (Visual Studio Code has an extension for it) and find the corresponding section
+- Look at the surrounding Code
+- Select and incorporate a few characters left and right of what you actually want to change and use that as your `Find` mask – since it's in hex already you can just copy it over.
+- Next, you change the "inside" of the mask (the parameter you actually want to change) and leave the surrounding code alone to create your `Replace` rule.
+- Apply and test.

+**NOTE**: You need to ensure that the sequence you want to change is a unique pattern, otherwise it will be applied in more than one section.

 ## Preset variable method techniques
 The preset variable method is used to pre-assign some variables of ACPI to `FieldUnitObj` to achieve the purpose of initialization.
 Although these variables are assigned values, they are not changed until their method is called.
 Modifying these variables through third-party patch Scope (\) files can achieve our expected patch effect.